Who We Are

 Her 12 plus years of experience include: Gifted and Talented Educator in Fairfax County; Private tutor in written expression/language and SAT prep, and Educational Advocate.
 Sara is a member of the Council of Parents, Attorneys, and Advocates, the National Association for Gifted Children, and is a listed provider in the Wrightslaw Yellow Pages for Kids.

-Cassie Clark holds a Bachelor of Science and a Master of Special Education with a concentration in dyslexia.
-Cassie is a Certified Wilson Dyslexia Therapist (W.D.T.) and CERI Certified Structured Literacy Dyslexia Specialist (C-SLDS).
-Her journey with Wilson began as a parent of a child with dyslexia and has ignited her passion to help support students with language-based learning disabilities.
+Cassie Clark holds a Bachelor of Science and Master of Special Education with a concentration in dyslexia, and has completed additional coursework through Yale University’s Center for Dyslexia & Creativity.
+Cassie is a Wilson Credentialed Trainer, Certified Wilson Dyslexia Therapist (W.D.T.), CERI Certified Structured Literacy Dyslexia Specialist (C-SLDS), EBLI Certified Instructor, and Certified Neurodiversity Coach.
+As Executive Director and Co Founder of the EAC Dyslexia Center, Cassie’s journey began as a parent of a child with dyslexia and has ignited

 Cassie is a strong believer in “Literacy for All” and is dedicated to helping students achieve success in school and beyond.
-Cassie provides private, individualized Wilson instruction, along with expertise on dyslexia rights and advocacy.
-Cassie is a Certified Special Education Dyslexia Advocate, approved provider for both the International Dyslexia Association & Everyone Reading Illinois, and a member of the Council of Parent Attorney and Advocates & the Learning Disabilities Association.
+Cassie provides private, individualized dyslexia therapy, along with expertise on dyslexia rights and advocacy.
+Cassie is a Certified Special Education Dyslexia Advocate, a trusted provider for the International Dyslexia Association, Center for Effective Reading Instruction, and Learning Ally, and a member of the Council of Parent Attorneys and Advocates & the Learning Disabilities Association, and sits on the board of Everyone Reading Illinois.

 Deb Hillstrom | Educational Advocate